JuliaPhysics/Measurements.jl/README.md

   numbers with uncertainties (though this may not be very useful for quantities that are intrinsically imprecise)
 * Define arrays of measurements and perform calculations with them
-* Propagate uncertainty for any real function of one or two real arguments (even functions based on
+* Propagate uncertainty for any function of real arguments (including functions based on
   [C/Fortran calls](http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/)),
   using `@uncertain`
   [macro](http://docs.julialang.org/en/stable/manual/metaprogramming/)